jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 their share of emissions from all their suppliers, one of which for example, might be a cloud hosting service.
-In order for the supplier to provide an emission share value back to the customer, the provider needs to develop an attribution formula.
+In order for the supplier to provide an emission share value back to the customer, the provider needs to develop a mechanism for attribution.

 A significant challenge in accurately assessing Scope 3 emissions is avoiding Double Counting, where the same emission is reported by